UnfinishedStuff/A-guide-to-the-GFX-HAT/Capacitive_touch.md

 ### Using the button LEDs

-The LED backlight isn't the only source of shiny on the GFX HAT, each touch-button also has its own white LED.
+The LED backlight isn't the only source of shiny on the GFX HAT: each touch-button also has it's own white LED.

 * `touch.set_led(led, state)`

-This line tells one of the LEDs to adopt _state_, where state is either 1 (on) or 0 (off).
+This line tells one of the LEDs to adopt _state_, where state is either the integer `1` (on) or `0` (off).
 The LEDs are identified in the same way as the touch buttons, with a number from 0-5, where 0 is the "up" button and 5 is the "plus" button.
 It's really simple to use, just pick an LED and turn it on or off with `1` or `0`!

 ### Additional touch functions